 Category Example condition Summary Good Branch unions appear to be strong with no sign of defects.
 There are no significant cavities.
 The tree is unlikely to fail in usual conditions.
 The tree has a balanced crown shape and form.
+Trees that have a life expectancy 40 or more years.
 The tree is considered structurally good with well developed form.
-Fair The tree may have minor structural defects within the structure of the crown that could potentially develop into more significant defects.
+Fair The tree may have structural defects.
+The identified defects could potentially develop into more significant defects.
 The tree may a cavity that is currently unlikely to fail but may deteriorate in the future.
 The tree is an unbalanced shape or leans significantly.
 The tree may have minor damage to its roots.
 The root plate may have moved in the past but the tree has now compensated for this.
 Branches may be rubbing or crossing.
-The identified defects are unlikely cause major failure.
+The tree may have suppressed form.
+Trees that may only live between 15 and 40 more years The identified defects are unlikely cause major failure.
 Some branch failure may occur in usual conditions.
 Remedial works can be undertaken to alleviate potential defects.

-Poor The tree has significant structural defects.
+Poor The tree has significant structural defects that cannot be alleviated.
 Branch unions may be poor or weak.
 The tree may have a cavity or cavities with excessive levels of decay that could cause catastrophic failure.
 The tree may have root damage or is displaying signs of recent movement.
 The tree crown may have poor weight distribution which could cause failure.
-The identified defects are likely to cause either partial or whole failure of the tree.
+Trees that have useful life expectancy of less than 5 years.
+The identified defects are likely to cause either partial or whole failure of the tree and cannot be alleviated.